SunflowerAries/xv6/guide/Lab6 Drivers.md

 Answer the questions in this guidebook.

-> Q: in this lab and xv6, we implement the disk driver in the kernel, but in jos, it implement the disk driver as a user process(kernel only make very few adjustments to provide the necessary support).
+> Q: in this lab and xv6, we implement the disk driver in the kernel, but in jos, it implements the disk driver as a user process(kernel only make very few adjustments to provide the necessary support).
 What are the advantages of each of them (there are no standard answers to this open question. **hint:** you can think from the direction of the microkernel)?
 What problems might you encounter when implementing a disk driver in the user process?
-What kind of special support does the kernel need to provide hard drive in the user part?
+What kind of special support does the kernel need to provide for hard drive in the user part?